Take Action

 1) TAKE ACTION NOW

-2) CONNECT WITH AN ORGANIZATION
+2) CONNECT WITH ORGANIZATIONS

-3) SHARE THE FILM WITH OTHERS
+3) SHARE & SCREEN THE FILM

 Help raise greater awareness of the nuclear threat and encourage action.
 The film is available free to share online, for public screenings, conferences, classrooms and house parties.
+View Screenings Page

 SUCCESSFUL ARMS CONTROL MOVEMENTS